intellectivelab/docs.intellectivelab.com/_docs/tutorials/how-to-add-page-to-doc-portal/how-to-create-page.md

 ---
 This is a guide how to create a page for github documentation site using [Markdown syntax](markdown-syntax.md).

+# Filenames and Folder Names

+Use lowercase letters and `-` for filenames and folder names.
+Examples:

+`search-templates.md`
+`attach-document.png`

 # Markdown File Structure and Page Structure

 ## Metadata in the beginning of .md file